-Poetry Out Loud is a poetry recitation competition that encourages middle and high school students to learn about great poetry through memorization and performance.
+Poetry Out Loud is a poetry recitation competition that encourages 9th-12th grade students to learn about great poetry through memorization and performance.
 The Idaho Commission on the Arts joins other state arts agencies in partnering with the National Endowment for the Arts and the Poetry Foundation to support Poetry Out Loud.

 Idaho schools wishing to participate must be registered by a member of that school’s staff.
 One teacher at each registered school will serve as the Lead Teacher, acting as the primary program contact and coordinating school-level activity among the others participating.